akakarantzas/claude-code-counter/README.md

 2. Open `chrome://extensions`
 3. Turn on **Developer mode** (top right)
 4. Click **Load unpacked** and select the `extension/` folder
-5. Copy the extension ID from the card that appears
+5. Copy the extension ID from the card that appears — it is a 32-character string like `abcdefghijklmnopqrstuvwxyz123456` shown under the extension name

 ### Step 2: Install the native host